zkpservices/zkpservices/site/docs/zkp.edited.md

 <!---->

 5. **Token Access and Management**
    Users can spend ZKP tokens within our system when they request data.
-Discounted rates will apply with our ZKP tokens, incentivising various actions.
+Discounted rates will apply with our ZKP tokens, providing an incentive for various actions.